Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 You can create Jars within HyperJar for your various spending areas.
 Firstly you can make budgeting Jars; for things such as shopping, charity donations, holiday etc. Then you can opt into Merchant Jars where you’re committing money to a specific brand and rewarded for this loyalty with bonus cash!

 Not only does HyperJar allow you to allocate your money to different pots, making budgeting more manageable, but you can actually EARN money with specific merchants using the Merchant Jars feature.

 One example of a Merchant Jar currently available to choose from is Lidl!
 Open a Lidl Merchant Jar, lock in some of your balance, committing to spend this money at Lidl only, and then you will receive a 4.8% Annual Growth Rate (AGR) on that balance.
-Please note Lidl is leaving HyperJar on 14th October 2020.
+Please note Lidl left HyperJar on 14th October 2020.

 Your HyperJar prepaid card will take money from your Lidl Jar automatically when you shop in-store.
 Note: When you add money to a brand’s Jar you are usually committing to either spend it in-store or transfer it to a friend, you won’t be able to withdraw this money for other purposes once ‘locked in’.